-Food or the style of cooking is one of the most important aspects of any social system.
+Food, or the style of cooking, is one of the most important aspects of any social system.
 Due to a busy life in the city, food is in sync with the lifestyle of the dwellers in the city.
-They do not spend much time on it and mostly it is a quick and simple affair.
-That is why there are innumerable food joints and takeaways in the city.
+City dwellers tend to opt for less healthy but quick to prepare food.
+That is why there are innumerable food joints, dining places and takeaways in the city.
 City dining during the working days is just grabbing a bite.

-On the other hand, villagers believe in homemade food by using homemade raw materials like cow dung balls, hays, and wood.
-In the village only you can find pure clarified butter, milk, and traditional dishes.
+On the other hand, villagers believe in homemade food by using homemade raw materials like cow dung balls, hay and wood.
+In the village, you can find pure clarified butter, milk, and traditional dishes.
 Fresh food is a part of daily life of rural people.

 Means of Transportation

 In villages, horse carts, bullock carts, bicycles or walking are the main means of transportation.
 Long-distance travel is covered by the buses issued by the state government.
 The road conditions in the villages are also very poor and thus transportation systems are very primitive.

 One of the main features of the city is the transportation facilities.
-Most of the city dwellers have their private transport like bike or car.
-There is plenty of public transportation like metro railways, cab services, buses, and even auto.
-Recently due to financial and environmental concerns all across the globe carpooling has also become one of the most renowned options for transportation in the city.
+Most city dwellers have their own private transport, like a bike or car.
+There is plenty of public transportation, like metro railways, cab services, buses, and even auto-rickshaws.
+Recently, due to financial and environmental concerns all across the globe, carpooling has also become one of the most renowned options for transportation in the city.

 The social lives of most people in the city are restricted to the virtual world of social networking sites.
 People hardly have any time for themselves in the city.
 Parties, occasions and holidays are the only events where people get to meet their loved ones and relatives.

-Every day in the village, people come in contact and hence talk to each other directly.
-No one can remain strangers in the villages due to constant communication and interaction with a small number of population.
+On the flip side, people in villages, come in contact and hence talk to each other directly.
+No one can remain a stranger in the villages due to constant communication and interaction with a small population.

 On the other hand, cities are polluted, noisy and crowded.
-People hustle over the speed of the internet and other small things rather than enjoying their life.
+People hustle over the speed of the internet and other small things rather than enjoying their lives.

 The striking difference that we can observe between a village and the city is the infrastructure and the buildings.
 The cities are full of skyscrapers that are made up of glass panels.
 Offices, as well as rooms for living, are getting smaller day by day.

 The homes in the villages have large areas with open spaces.
-The houses in the villages are most one or two storey and are traditional in appearance.
+The houses in the villages are mostly one or two storeys high and are traditional.

-People from the villages are native in nature.
+People from the villages are native nature and warm hearted.
 This means that they have spent their entire life in a particular village.
 Most of the villagers are farmers or look after farm-related work.
-Simple and Traditional ways of living and helpful nature are the main traits of the people living in the villages.
+Simple and traditional ways of living and helpful nature are the main traits of the people living in the villages.
 Village people are often simple, hard working and like to follow tradition.

-Pay cheques, work, and modern lifestyle is the usual priorities of the people in the city.
-Many people from various religions and beliefs migrate to the city in search of jobs and proper education.
+Pay cheques, work, and a modern lifestyle are the usual priorities of people in the city.
+Many people of various religions and beliefs migrate to the city in search of jobs and proper education.

 Shopping and Entertainment